thiagolvlsantos/openapi/README.md

 # OpenAPI
 Example on how to load an OpenAPI file in a frontend Swagger.

-# Control-S Directive
-There is also is a directive to intercept 'Ctrl+s' comands and convert them to a 'click' event on the 'clickOn' reference (id).

 # Steps to setup Swagger-UI

 ## Packages